By 37Design |

 Before uploading a large batch, verify your server's PHP configuration.
 The two most important settings are:

-• upload_max_filesize: The maximum size of a single uploaded file (common default: 2MB, recommended: at least 16MB).
+• upload_max_filesize controls the maximum size of a single uploaded file (common default: 2MB, recommended: at least 16MB).

-• post_max_size: The maximum size of the entire POST request, which must be larger than upload_max_filesize (recommended: at least 32MB).
+• post_max_size controls the maximum size of the entire POST request, which must be larger than upload_max_filesize (recommended: at least 32MB).

 You can check these values by navigating to Tools > Site Health > Info > Server in your WordPress dashboard.
 If the limits are too low, contact your hosting provider or add the following to your .htaccess file (Apache servers) or php.ini: